suggested reading/learning list

 current favorites from surj dc members.
 (This list will grow and change.)

-See SURJ National educational resources below, like Racism 101.
+See SURJ National educational resources below, like Racism 101 [webpage].

-White Supremacy Culture by Tema Okun, a list of characteristics of white supremacy culture that show up in our organizations—and their antidotes.
+White Supremacy Culture [pdf] by Tema Okun, a list of characteristics of white supremacy culture that show up in our organizations—and their antidotes.
 Culture is powerful precisely because it is so present and at the same time so very difficult to name or identify.
+Questions for reflection: How did you learn these characteristics?
+How are they used to support white supremacy?
+What would it feel like to not be burdened by them?

-Seeing Whiteness, a 14-part documentary podcast exploring whiteness in America—where it came from, what it means, and how it works.
+Seeing White [website/podcast], a 14-part documentary podcast exploring whiteness in America—where it came from, what it means, and how it works.
+(Thanks Laura!)

 SURJ-DC AND partner resources